renanhiramatsu/LoShuMagicSquare/README.md

 Lo Shu Magic Square with multi-dimensional arrays.

 # What I used
-Classes inheritance and objects that receives another classes as parameter
+-> Classes inheritance and objects that receives another class as a parameter

-Multi-dimensional arrays
+-> Multi-dimensional arrays